Stewardship

 A UNITED WAY FORWARD: UWGT 2035, 10-YEAR STRATEGIC PLAN

-This past year saw UWGT finalize and launch a bold, 10-Year Strategic Plan: UWGT 2035.
-We have a vision to build vibrant, equitable communities across Peel, Toronto and York Region, responding to immediate needs and tackling the systemic barriers that hold people back — all this through our leadership, engagement and convening of community, government and corporate partners to drive change.
+FY 25-26 was the second year of the UWGT 2035, 10-Year Strategic Plan (UWGT 2035).
+We have a vision to build vibrant, equitable communities across Toronto, Peel Region and the Regional Municipality of York, responding to immediate needs and tackling the systemic barriers that hold people back — all this through our leadership, engagement and convening of community, government and corporate partners to drive change.

-As we look ahead, UWGT 2035 builds on this past year’s strengths, stability and fiscal prudence — a solid foundation from which to move forward.
-All the more important as we anticipate economic uncertainty and growing needs in our region in the next 10 years.
+As we look ahead, UWGT 2035 builds on this past year’s financial stability and fiscal prudence.
+This solid foundation is all the more important as we continue to anticipate economic and geopolitical uncertainty and growing needs in our region over the next several years.

-During FY 24-25, UWGT upheld its financial commitments across the Community investments and Community services and program support streams — collaborating with its network of agencies and community partners to address prevailing, pressing and emerging community challenges.
-Through its distinctive funding approach, UWGT provided flexible funding for both program initiatives and core operational support, ensuring sectoral stability while meeting the needs of communities and residents, and mobilizing innovative solutions.
-UWGT witnessed the resilience of its donor and volunteer base amid the uncertainties of the present landscape.
-Additionally, as a trusted collaborator with various levels of government, UWGT secured further funding from government programs, capitalizing on its expertise in grant management and understanding of local community requirements.
+During this past fiscal year, UWGT upheld financial commitments across the community investments, community services and program support streams — collaborating with our network of agencies and community partners to address prevailing, pressing and emerging community challenges, as well as build on the Community Real Estate program.
+Through our distinctive funding approach, UWGT provided flexible funding for both program initiatives and core operational support, ensuring sectoral stability while meeting the needs of communities and residents and mobilizing innovative solutions.

-• FY 24-25 marked the fifth consecutive year of achieving a balanced budget or exceeding it.
-This financial performance stems from stable revenues, on-going cost-optimization/cost-savings initiatives and prudent investment practices.
+- FY 25-26 marked the sixth consecutive year in which UWGT achieved a balanced or better budget.
+This performance reflects stable revenues, on-going cost-optimization initiatives and prudent investment practices.

-• Reserves remain at robust levels — sufficient to “back-stop” UWGT's financial commitments to its network of agencies for both the Community Program Grants (three-year funding) and the Anchor Program (five-year funding), while ensuring the on-going sustainability of its operations.
+- Reserves remain at robust levels — sufficient to “back-stop” UWGT's financial commitments to our network of agencies for both Community Program Grants (3-year funding) and Anchor Program Grants (5-year funding), while ensuring the on-going sustainability of operations.

-• In light of the prevailing economic uncertainty, liquidity remains a primary concern.
-UWGT's Reserves are primarily comprised of fixed income and cash or cash-equivalents, effectively mitigating liquidity and price risks associated with market fluctuations.
+- With the current economic uncertainties and market volatilities, capital preservation and liquidity remain the primary concerns.
+As such, the asset mix of UWGT's reserves is primarily comprised of fixed income and cash or cash-equivalents, effectively mitigating liquidity and price risks associated with market fluctuations.

 FINANCE, AUDIT & RISK COMMITTEE REPORT